Master real-time voice AI architecture: turn detection, streaming STT/LLM/TTS, native audio trade-offs, WebRTC transport, and barge-in state.

 If any stage drops packets or runs too slowly, the conversation breaks.
 The user experiences that as silence, overlap, or a response to a sentence they already corrected.

 Each of these steps gets its own detailed look below.
-First, let's set the latency budget so you know what "fast enough" means in practice.
+First, set the latency budget so you know what "fast enough" means in practice.

 Designing a voice AI agent requires balancing functional capabilities with strict latency constraints.
 The system needs to understand and generate natural language fast enough to mimic human turn-taking.

-| Stage | Time | What's happening |
+| Stage | Position relative to acoustic speech end | What's happening |

 |---|---|---|

-| First TTS chunk | 80-120ms | Synthesizer turns that clause into the first 200ms of audio |
+| First TTS chunk | 210-345ms | Synthesizer turns the stable clause into playable audio |

-| Playout buffer | 20-40ms | Jitter buffer smooths network before the speaker |
+| Playout buffer | 345-380ms | Jitter buffer smooths network variance before the speaker |

 1import json